 Colorado laws on regulation and licensing of veterinarians can be found in Article 64, Title 12 of Colorado revised statutes.
 Pursuant to C.R.S.
-12-64-104, no person may practice veterinary medicine in Colorado who is not a licensed veterinarian.
-No person may practice artificial insemination or ova transplantation of cattle or other animal species in Colorado except in accordance with section 12-64-105 (9) (c).
-However, the article does not prohibit:
+12-64-104, no person may practice veterinary medicine in this state if the person is not a licensed veterinarian.
+No person may practice artificial insemination or ova transplantation of cattle or other animal species in this state except in accordance with section 12-64-105 (9) (c).
+This article does not prohibit:

 a) An employee of the federal, state, or local government from performing his or her official duties;

 b) A person who is a regular student in an approved school of veterinary medicine from performing duties or actions assigned by his or her instructors or working under the direct supervision of a licensed veterinarian;

 c) A person from advising with respect to, or performing acts which are, accepted livestock management practices;

 d) A veterinarian regularly licensed in another state from consulting with a licensed veterinarian in this state;

 e) Any merchant or manufacturer from selling, at his or her regular place of business, medicines, feed, appliances, or other products used in the prevention or treatment of animal diseases;

 f) The owner of an animal and the owner’s employees from caring for and treating the animal belonging to such owner, except where the ownership of the animal was transferred for purposes of circumventing this article or where the primary reason for hiring such employee is to circumvent this article.
 A veterinarian-client-patient relationship must exist when prescription drugs are administered, distributed, dispensed, or prescribed.

 g) A person from lecturing or giving instructions or demonstrations at a school of veterinary medicine or in connection with a continuing education course or seminar for veterinarians;

 h) Any person from selling or applying any pesticide, insecticide, or herbicide;